Mark Ritson tells things as they are, and that’s why he’s one of my favorite marketers.

 An 18, not just like it's, it's the number one.
 It's 18 times the multiplier on your dollar you spend.
 So for every dollar, a small little brand spends the big brand spending the same dollar, not spending more has an 18 times multiple.
 Because they're already big.
 That's super fucking unfair.
 So first of all, there's no way I'm working for you.

 Not even if you pay my rate there, Louis because I know it's fucking pointless.
-First of all, second of all, the brand game doesn't really get going for about four or five years.
+First of all, second of all, the brand game doesn't really get going for about four or five years [Tempted to compete head-to-head against big brands?
+Read this first.].
 So in terms of working with brands, and I've worked with relatively young brands when they were 7, 8, 10 years old.

 Yeah.
 So I worked with Sephora, for example, the big cosmetics chain and we have a little, wonderful program called incubator where we take the two hottest, fastest growing little brands and we work on them and we help them.
 And we incubate them, but even those brands, they still need four or five years already before we can really get into brand strategy.
 The first three or four years are about finding your way, getting some loyalty, understanding the path.
 There's not a lot of brand strategy work that can be done in years one to five.
 All you would say to anyone with a new brand is don't create more than one brand.